nkallima/sim-universal-construction/README.md

 # Summary

 This is an open-source framework for concurrent data-structures and benchmarks.
 The provided framework contains a substantial set of concurrent data-structures such as `queues`, `stacks`, `combining-objects`, `hash-tables`, `locks`, etc. This framework also provides a user-friendly runtime for developing and benchmarking concurrent data-structures.
-Among other features, this runtime provides functionality for creating threads easily (both Posix and user-level threads), tools for measuring performance, etc. The provided concurrent data-structures and the runtime are highly optimized for contemporary NUMA multiprocessors such as AMD Epyc and Intel Xeon.
+Among other features, this runtime provides functionality for creating threads easily (both POSIX and user-level threads), tools for measuring performance, etc. The provided concurrent data-structures and the runtime are highly optimized for contemporary NUMA multiprocessors such as AMD Epyc and Intel Xeon.

 The current version of this code is optimized for x86_64 machine architecture, but the code is also successfully tested in other machine architectures, such as ARM-V8 and RISC-V. Some of the benchmarks perform much better in architectures that natively support Fetch&Add instructions (e.g., x86_64, etc.).